 Adding Events to Inventory

 - To add an event to your inventory, click on the 'Action' button in the event header and select 'Add to Inventory' from the available actions to open up the enforcement dialog.

 - Confirm that the asset is legitimate / owned by your organization to submit it to inventory.

 - Upon exiting out of the confirmation message, you receive, the event will automatically resolve and the asset will be added.
 Additionally, a note will appear in the event history along with the status changing stating "Resolved - Auto Resolved By Adding to Inventory".

 Some user actions (assigning status, owner, priority, or tagging) can be automated via the policy logic that creates new events and monitors existing ones.
 Enforcement, adding to inventory, and adding notes currently are not supported via orchestration.
 For more details on how policy workflow orchestration works and when/how it can be applied, see Event Policy Writing and Workflow Orchestration.

 Event Workflow Actions via API

-Event updates can also be done via API with a valid API token and password.
+Event updates can also be done via API with a valid API token and password (all actions except adding to inventory and enforcement are supported via API).
 Ask your RiskIQ Technical Account Manager if you do not have or do not know your API credentials.

 See RiskIQ API Documentation for more details on using the RiskIQ API.